 Direct Purchase Agreements.
 On October 31, 2016, SMUD completed two transactions in which US Bank and State Street purchased all of the outstanding 2012 Series L and Series M Bonds, respectively.
 As a result of these transactions, SMUD issued the 2016 Series N and the Series O Bonds for the purpose of defeasing the 2012 Series L and Series M Bonds, respectively.
 During 2017 and 2016, SMUD paid interest on both series on a monthly basis at the rate of 67 percent of one-month LIBOR plus a fixed fee.
-Following tax reform, on January 1, 2018, SMUD will pay interest at the rate of 85 percent of one-month LIBOR plus a fixed fee.
+Following tax reform, on January 1 2018, SMUD will pay interest at the rate of 85 percent of one-month LIBOR plus a fixed fee.
 The terms are three and a half years, at the end of which SMUD can remarket the bonds, utilize another interest rate mode, or if remarketing is unsuccessful, pay the bonds over five years.
-The scheduled principal payments for the 2017 Bond Refunding defeased all the maturities between 2018 and 2028.
-The term is three and a half years, at the end of which SMUD can remarket mode, or if remarketing is unsuccessful, pay the bonds over five years.
-The scheduled principal payments for the 2017 Bond Refunding defeased all the maturities between 2018 and 2028.
-The term is three and a half years, at the end of which SMUD can remarket the bonds, or if remarketing is unsuccessful, pay the bonds over five years.
-The scheduled principal payments for the 2017 Bond Refunding defeased all the maturities between 2018 and 2028.
-The term is three and a half years, at the end of which SMUD can remarket the bonds, or if remarketing is unsuccessful, pay the bonds over five years.
-The scheduled principal payments for the end of which SMUD can remarket the bonds, utilize another interest rate mode, or if remarketing is unsuccessful, pay the bonds over five years.
+The scheduled principal payments for the 2016 Series N and Series O Bonds are the same as the defeased 2012 Series L and Series M Bonds, however the 2017 Bond Refunding defeased all the maturities between 2018 and 2028.
+The term is three and a half years, at the end of which SMUD can remarket the bonds, utilize another interest rate mode, or if remarketing is unsuccessful, pay the bonds over five years.
 The scheduled principal payments remain unchanged unless the bonds aren't successfully remarketed at the end of the term.